Netflix’s "See You Yesterday" Heartbreakingly Combines Time Travel With Black Lives Matter

 CJ (Eden Duncan Smith) and Sebastian (Dante Crichlow) are brilliant teens hell-bent on winning their high school’s science competition with a travel device prototype that they hope will get them out of East Flatbush and into the Ivy League.
 And to their surprise, it actually works.

 At first, time travel just seems like a fun idea — jump back 24 hours, stay for 10 minutes, get back at your rude ex by throwing a Slushee at him, and be back in time for dinner.
-The film does a great job of conveying their thrilled exhilaration upon realising the scope of their scientific breakthrough, and it’s heartwarming.
-Moreover, seeing two black teens, one of them a woman, taking time — with all the history of oppression and injustice that it symbolises — into their own hands, feels revolutionary on its own.
+The film does a great job of conveying their thrilled exhilaration upon realizing the scope of their scientific breakthrough, and it’s heartwarming.
+Moreover, seeing two Black teens, one of them a woman, taking time — with all the history of oppression and injustice that it symbolizes — into their own hands, feels revolutionary on its own.

 But the stakes escalate drastically when CJ’s brother Calvin (Astro) is shot and killed by the police in a case of mistaken identity.
 Distraught over her loss, she convinces Sebastian to use their time travel creation to save Calvin from his terrible fate.